These grilled goat chops are to die for, beautifully tender and juicy, with this rich red wine marinade it's a match made in heaven.

 You can do a goat leg butterflied exactly the same way as I've done in one of my favourite barbecue grilling recipes but for this recipe I've gone for chops.

 For extra tenderness I've decided to marinade mine but they cook just a well with the bare essentials of salt and pepper.

-One hour before the marinade time is up, remove the chops from the refrigerator to allow them to come back up to room temperature.
+You don't need to refrigerate, in fact by leaving them out of the refrigerator you allow your goat chops to come up to ambient temperature.
 That way, if you like your meat pink you will be ensured that not only is it pink but it's also warm all the way through.
 Depending on how pink you like your meat, cooking direct from the refrigerator can leave the central pink meat cold while the exterior is already cooked.

 Perfectly grilled goat chops (just so that they are pink inside) will take about 4 minutes on each side assuming that your chop is about 1 inch in thickness.